Wealth Horizon ReviewOpen Demo Account

 Regulation and Deposit Protection

 Wealth Horizon is a “trading style and name” used by Self Directed Investments Ltd, which is a fully-owned subsidiary of Aberdeen Asset Management PLC.
-Wealth Horizon is based in Bristol, England in the UK, so it must submit to regulation by the Financial Conduct Authority (FCA).
+Broker is based in Bristol, England in the UK, so it must submit to regulation by the Financial Conduct Authority (FCA).

 Furthermore, because the firm also currently operates within the EU, it also needs to comply with the Markets in Financial Instruments Directive II, at least until Brexit occurs.
 This means client funds must be kept separate from its own money.